Cryptomining Malware

 How Does Crypto-mining Malware Work?

-Crypto-mining involves solving complex mathematical problems, which in turn validates and records transactions on the blockchain—a decentralized ledger technology powering cryptocurrencies.
+Crypto-mining involves solving complex mathematical problems, which validates and records transactions on the blockchain—a decentralized ledger technology powering cryptocurrencies.
 The process requires substantial computational power, which is why cryptojacking is appealing to cybercriminals.

 Cryptomining malware operates by:

-- Mining Cryptocurrency: The malware connects to a mining pool—a group of miners who share their processing power over a network to increase the chances of solving a block and receiving rewards.
+Mining Cryptocurrency: The malware connects to a mining pool—a group of miners who share their processing power over a network to increase the chances of solving a block and receiving rewards.
 The mined cryptocurrency is then sent to the attacker’s wallet.

 The Impact of Cryptomining Malware